 - a.
 They continue to develop an understanding of relationships within a family, between friends and the community and that there are different patterns of friendship - b.
 They will develop skills needed to form relationships and to respect other people's emotions and feelings - c.
 They will consider how to make simple choices and exercise some basic techniques for resisting pressures - d.
 They will learn about consent and how we respect ourselves and others - e.
-They will learn about LGBTQ+ and understand the different types of relationships, people and families in the world - f.
+They will learn about all family dynamics and understand that families of many forms provide a nurturing environment for children (families can include for example; single parent families, LGBT parents, families headed by a grandparent, foster/carers) - f.
 Children are taught about the physical, emotional and social changes at puberty, which include personal hygiene